The Ultimates (2024): "All Power To The People" (#7–12)

 Luke Cage has been transferred from Seagate Prison to the Gordium Correction Facility.
-During his time at Seagate a year prior, Luke Cage received an "origin machine" that gave him his super-strength and unbreakable skin.
-Iron Lad visits him, welcoming him to the Ultimates and offering to break him out; Luke refuses, saying that he can do more good for the Ultimates inside the prison system.
+During his time at Seagate a year prior, Cage received an "origin machine" that gave him his super-strength and unbreakable skin.
+Iron Lad visits him, welcoming him to the Ultimates and offering to break him out; Cage refuses, saying that he can do more good for the Ultimates inside the prison system.
 He leads a successful prison revolt against the facility which had tortured him since he was young.
-Back in the present, Luke leads another takeover, this time of Gordium Correction Facility with fellow inmate Danny Rand.
+Back in the present, Cage leads another takeover, this time of Gordium Correction Facility with fellow inmate Danny Rand.
 As they triumph over their enslavers, the inmates declare "All Power to the People!", and Cage prepares to head to another prison and run the same cycle.
 In the epilogue, She-Hulk monologues to an unconscious Iron Lad about pain.
 After she walks away, Tony's eyes open.
-Nine months remain before The City opens.

 A month later, Captain America leads Human Torch, Ant-Man, the Wasp, and Hawkeye to storm "Castletown", a militia camp controlled by the fascist Red Skull Gang.
 The team has received intelligence that Namor, a former teammate of Cap and Torch's, is being held there.
 After breaking in, they fight with the Skulls and their leader the Grand Skull; he reveals that Namor was killed when Atlantis was overthrown by Attuma though his body would not decompose.
 John Walker, a member of the Skulls, also joins the fray having been empowered by one of the Stark Boxes.
 The Ultimates win against Grand Skull who says despite this loss, he will continue to serve as a symbol and inspiration.
 The team buries Namor by sending his body to sea, hoping to spark an Atlantean revolution.
-Captain America and Human Torch come to a surprising conclusion about the Skull's identity after hearing his true voice.
+Captain America and Human Torch come to a surprising conclusion about the Skull's identity after hearing his voice.
 Iron Lad integrates the Immortus Engine into his body, stabilizing him while he nurses back to full health.
-Eight months remain before The City opens.